-If you are looking to become a Home Inspector, why not consider a less competitive market and become an RV Home Inspector.
-Through the NRVIA, RV Home Inspector Classes are offered around the country.
-This new industry is emerging just as the home inspection industry did back in the 1970’s.
+If you want to become a Home Inspector, why not consider a less competitive market and become an RV Home Inspector?
+Through the NRVIA, RV Home Inspector Classes are offered in Texas.
+This new industry is emerging just as the home inspection industry did in the 1970s.

 The inspection report is delivered quickly to the client, often within 24 hours, because the real estate transaction may hang in the balance.
 The client often pays the inspection fee onsite, and it is not unusual for the client to say something like, “That is the best money that I have ever spent!”